decentraland/auth-server/README.md

 const socket = io('https://auth-api.decentraland.org')
 ```

-2. The desktop client has to send a request message with the method information to the auth server, at the same time, start listening for the response.
+2. The desktop client has to send a request message with the method information to the auth server, and wait for the response.

 ```ts
 const { requestId, expiration, code } = await socket.emitWithAck('request', {